uthcode/learntosolveit/source/cprogramming/index.rst

 C Programming Language
 ======================

 This is the C programming language section.
-Our intention is to present the programs of Kernighan and Ritchie here with explaination.
+Our intention is to present the programs of Kernighan and Ritchie here with explanation.
 If you like that book or like to learn C, you may find this interesting.